genomicsclass/leanpub/manuscript/clt_in_practice.md

 ![plot of chunk unnamed-chunk-11](images/clt_in_practice-unnamed-chunk-11-1.png) ![plot of chunk unnamed-chunk-11](images/clt_in_practice-unnamed-chunk-11-2.png) ![plot of chunk unnamed-chunk-11](images/clt_in_practice-unnamed-chunk-11-3.png) ![plot of chunk unnamed-chunk-11](images/clt_in_practice-unnamed-chunk-11-4.png)

-Now we see that for {$$}N=3{/$$} the CLT does not provide a usable approximation.
-For {$$}N=12{/$$} their is a slight deviation at the higher values, although the approximation appears useful.
+So we see that for {$$}N=3{/$$} the CLT does not provide a usable approximation.
+For {$$}N=12{/$$} there is a slight deviation at the higher values, although the approximation appears useful.
 For 25 and 50 the approximation is spot on.

-Note that this simulation is not meant as proof that {$$}N=12{/$$} is large enough, in general.
-It only applies to this dataset and, as mentioned above, we will not be able to perform this simulation in most situation.
+This simulation only proves that {$$}N=12{/$$} is large enough in this case, not in general.
+As mentioned above, we will not be able to perform this simulation in most situations.
 We only use the simulation to illustrate the concepts behind the CLT.
-In future sections we will describe approaches we actually use in practice.
+In future sections we will describe the approaches we actually use in practice.